 Framed by a pair of limestone headlands, the Great Orme and the Little Orme.
 Visit Llandudno and enjoy time on the beach or take a walk along the perfectly preserved Victorian seafront.

-Wales coast path - there's 870 miles to explore with lots to do and see along the way.
+There are 870 miles to explore with lots to do and see along the way.

 Wales is the only country in the World to have a continuous coastal path stretching its entire length.